 What does a cyber operations specialist do?

 The responsibilities of a cyber operations specialist or a cyber systems operation specialist will vary depending on the organization.
-However, cyber operation specialists provide cyber intelligence and protection, monitor threats, secure digital networks, and implement the best security measures.
+Cyber operation specialists provide cyber intelligence and protection, monitor threats, secure digital networks, and implement the best security measures.

 If you want to become a cyber operations specialist, prepare to spend most of your working hours in front of computers.
 Regardless of the organization, here are some day-to-day responsibilities of a cyber system operations specialist: